What are Core Web Vitals?

 Real Core Web Vital Before and After Test Results

 Core Web Vitals case study – commercial painter website

-After re-optimizing images, making sure the security certificate was compliant, moving some of the essential scripts to the footer, and ensuring only necessary scripts are loaded, we see a much better score.
+After re-optimizing images, ensuring the security certificate was compliant, moving some of the essential scripts to the footer, and ensuring only necessary scripts were loaded, we see a much better score.
 Using PHP’s built-in Memcache and W3 cache, I improved the website’s overall performance, and this client’s score rose from a dismal F to an impressive A.

 With a background in design for the music industry, I bring a fresh approach to corporate and construction-related web projects.

 I also write short, easy-to-digest articles on search engine and website performance-related topics.

 My goal is to help clients better understand what SEOs do for them.

 Michael Winchester is a website developer and search engine consultant in Southern California.